awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-CloneInstanceAndUpgradeWindows.md

   Type: String

-  Description: \(Required\) Provide a subnet ID that is located in the same Amazon VPC as the instance you want to upgrade\.
+  Description: \(Required\) This is the subnet for the upgrade process and where your source EC2 instance resides\.
 Verify that the subnet has outbound connectivity to AWS services, Amazon S3, and Microsoft \(to download patches\)\.
 + TargetWindowsVersion

   Type: String